-- 1. Email the tribal verification documents to the ICW Legal Unit. - 2.
-Document in FamLink requests made to the child's tribe to confirm their membership status and responses received, if applicable.
-Obtain a letter of

-- 3. Upload, if received:

-- 1. Membership information.

-- 2. Letters of certified degree of Indian blood or descendancy.
+- 1. Email the tribal verification documents to the ICW Legal Unit. - Document in FamLink requests made to the child's tribe to confirm their membership status and responses received, if applicable.
+Obtain a letter of certified degree of Indian blood or descendancy and provide the letter to the adoptive family once it is received, if available. - 3.
+Upload, if received: - 1.
+Membership information. - 2.
+Letters of certified degree of Indian blood or descendancy.